troyAmlee/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions
+    # What do hashing functions do?
 2. Collision resolution
+    # If you have a collision what is a solution we can implement?
 3. Performance of basic hash table operations
+    # What is the BigO notation for various hash table operations?
 4. Load factor
+    # What is the load factor for?
 5. Automatic resizing
+    # How do we use the load factor, and when we want to resize how do we do it?
 6. Various use cases for hash tables
+    # What do we use hash tables for?

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.